top of page

 So, we are going to set aside some of the more in-depth quality control discussions for another day and focus on some basics, such as packaging, delivery method, and what nutrients, types, and amounts you should look for.

 The second thing to look for when choosing a good prenatal is a basic but very important one: the packaging.
 Prenatal vitamins should be packaged in dark glass, opaque plastic, or sachets in a box.
-This is because light will cause certain nutrients to break down.
+This is because light will cause some nutrients to break down.
 Shockingly, one of the best-selling prenatal vitamins on the market is packaged in a clear container.
 This is an absolutely terrible idea and shows that the company has a serious lack of judgment and quality control.
 Stay far away if you see prenatal vitamins (or any other supplements) packaged in clear containers.

-prenatal vitamin capsules
+prenatal vitamin capsules on a spoon

 Capsules and tablets might be boring, but your health is too important to leave to candy.